vitagroupag/documentation/docs/EHRbase/03-Explore/01-AQL/06-Common.md

 ## Retrieve Feeder Audit Information

 For data integration scenarios, the Feeder_Audit object can be used to store metadata about the provenance of a reference model object.
-This example retrieves a composition based only on the identifier of the message that was received by HIP CDR, mapped to an openEHR Templates and stored in HIP EHRbase.
+This example retrieves a composition based only on the identifier of the message that was received by HIP, mapped to an openEHR Templates and stored in HIP EHRbase.

 ```sql
 SELECT